elastic/elasticsearch/CONTRIBUTING.md

 working on it.
 We will try to send you a reminder if we haven't heard from you in a while, but may end up closing your PR if you do not respond for too long.

+If your contribution is rejected we will close the pull request with a comment explaining why it was rejected.
+If you feel we have misunderstood your intended change or otherwise feel that the contribution should be reconsidered please add a comment explaining why and we will happily reconsider.
 Contributing as part of a class
 -------------------------------
 In general Elasticsearch is happy to accept contributions that were created as